 The “Dogs of the Dow” strategy is one of the simplest for beating the market.
 Over the coming year, I’ll track the Dogs’ performance and keep you abreast of news affecting these companies.

-The strategy The Dogs strategy involves buying and holding equal dollar amounts of the 10 best-yielding dividend stocks of the Dow Jones Industrial Average (Dow Jones Indices:.DJI).
+The Dogs strategy involves buying and holding equal dollar amounts of the 10 best-yielding dividend stocks of the Dow Jones Industrial Average (Dow Jones Indices:.DJI).
 The strategy banks on the idea that blue-chip stocks with high yields are near the bottom of their business cycle and should do much better going forward.
 Investors in the strategy then would get not only large dividends but also gains in the stocks underlying those dividends.

-High-yield dividends High-yield portfolios are often dismissed as inferior to their growth counterparts for various reasons:
+High-yield portfolios are often dismissed as inferior to their growth counterparts for various reasons:

 Many people fear that increasing dividend yields mean lower portfolio returns.